 I found the walking tour to be really informative and convenient since we were only in the city briefly.
 But I could easily see taking a walking tour of a city I know a little better just to find out things I don’t already know.
 Especially as a foreigner, much of the background history and information was incredibly helpful for understanding the city and its people better.
 The City’s Walking Tours definitely changed my mind on guided tours.

-Nuremberg also offers other walking tours, including ones through the city’s underground where countless works of art were stored and saved during World War II.
+There are other Nuremberg walking tours you can take, including ones through the city’s underground where countless works of art were stored and saved during World War II.

 Dokumentationszentrum Reichsparteitagsgelände (Documentation Centre Nazi Party Rally Grounds)